 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-Based on a sample of manufacturing firms surveyd by the FED, the seasonally unadjusted diffusion index for the average employee workweek (share of CEOs seeing a future increase minus share forecasting a decrease) was 4.4 in October 2025, compared to 0.0 in the previous month.
+According to survey data about manufacturers collected by the Federal Reserve in Texas, the seasonally unadjusted diffusion index for the average employee workweek (share of CEOs seeing a future increase minus share forecasting a decrease) stood at 5.9 in November 2025, compared to 4.4 in the previous month.

 History.
-Have a look at a few simple statistics we computed on the whole sample: the diffusion index averaged 8.6; it reached its highest level of 30.9 in December 2013; it reached its lowest level of -20.3 in January 2009.
+Here's a glimpse of a few summary statistics calculated on the full sample: the diffusion index was equal on average to 8.6; it reached its maximum of 30.9 in December 2013; it reached a minimum of -20.3 in January 2009.

 Latest values